SalahZITOUNI/SpaceSense_P_T/README.md

 ![Capture d'écran 2024-01-28 143723](https://github.com/SalahZITOUNI/SpaceSense_P_T/assets/157633302/69707120-421b-45bd-9326-f7d74cd203eb)

-Now, we proceed with testing by selecting an image for segmentation:
+Now, we will move on to the testing phase.
+Begin by clicking on 'Try it Out,' then select 'Choose File' to pick the image you wish to test the segmentation feature on and then execute it should takes a few seconds to process the image.

 ![Capture d'écran 2024-01-28 143904](https://github.com/SalahZITOUNI/SpaceSense_P_T/assets/157633302/ce73f1e4-d5ed-4517-a717-37345ec1de20)